Essel Group: 1967–1992

 In 1967, the business suffered a series of losses, leaving the Goenka family at a net deficit of ₹600,000.
 Between 1967–68, the Goenkas' connections in the Food Corporation of India (FCI) helped the family secure not only a deal to supply it with polished pulses and cleaned barley but also a later contract for storage of food grains.

 In 1973, control of the company was handed over to Subhash Chandra, the grandson of Jagannath Goenka.

 The company renamed itself the Essel Group in 1976.
 After acquiring a storage contract with the FCI in the same year, Essel established a new subsidiary, Lamina Packers, to manufacture packaging materials.
 In 1981, Essel obtained lucrative export contracts for rice and soya beans as a result of Indo–USSR bilateral trade agreements.
 According to a 2014 estimate, Essel Group's net worth by 1982 was over ₹100 crore.

 In December 1982, Lamina Packers became incorporated as Essel Packaging, which marked Essel Group's full-blown venture into the packaging industry, with the primary product being the laminated tube units that originated with Lamina Packers.
 In 1983, the group also began investing in a future amusement park in Mumbai.
 EsselWorld opened six years later, becoming India's first amusement park.
-Although the park was partly meant to signal that its parent corporation wanted to be a major force in the entertainment industry, EsselWorld has always been unprofitable.
+Although the park was partly meant to signal that its parent corporation wanted to be a major force in the entertainment industry, EsselWorld always remained unprofitable, right up to its shutdown in 2023.